Just Moved to Louisiana? 7 Ways Landlord-Tenant Law is Different (Article)

+If you moved to Louisiana from another state, you need to know that Louisiana landlord-tenant law is different from that of other states in many important ways.
 Many states base their laws on the modern Uniform Residential Landlord-Tenant Act (URLTA).
 Louisiana has not adopted the URLTA.
 Only a few revisions have been made to Louisiana landlord-tenant law since the early 1800s.

-· You cannot simply refuse to pay your rent, even when the landlord has failed to make repairs that are necessary for the apartment to be fit for living.
+- You owe rent even when the landlord won't make repairs.
+You cannot simply refuse to pay your rent, even when the landlord has failed to make repairs that are necessary for the apartment to be fit for living.
 The judge likely will not let you use this issue as a defense to an eviction.

-· A tenant does not have the right to delay an eviction judgment by offering to pay for the extra time in the rented property.
+- You can't pay to stay.
+A tenant does not have the right to delay an eviction judgment by offering to pay for the extra time in the rented property.
 This is true even where the tenant has a hardship that prevented the tenant from paying the rent.

-· Louisiana law lets you sue your landlord for damages if your landlord puts you out without bringing an eviction case against you in court.
+- You can sue if your landlord locks you out.
+Louisiana law lets you sue your landlord for damages if your landlord puts you out without bringing an eviction case against you in court.
 But Louisiana law concerning how much you can collect in damages may not be as generous as in some other states.

-· In Louisiana, neither side can be awarded money in an eviction action.
+- There's no money awarded in evictions.
+In Louisiana, neither side can be awarded money in an eviction action.
 All the judge can do is award possession to you or to your landlord.
 Your landlord has to sue you in a separate lawsuit to obtain rent owed.
 You have to sue your landlord in a separate lawsuit to get your security deposit back.